gregsaun/bear_extruder_and_x_axis/optional_parts/bondtech_x_carriage/README.md

 In order to be sure exaggerated inconsistent extrusion is cured with this extruder I highly recommend to use the [Sunon fan](../hotend_fan).

+### Compatibility

+This Bear X carriage and X axis are compatible with original MK2, MK2s, MK2.5, MK2.5s and MK3s.
+However, you cannot use the Bear carriage with original Prusa X axis.

 ### Bill of Materials

 This is the list of extra material you will need from original Prusa extruder